Mis-Teeq: 1997–2001: Formation and line-up changes

 Alesha Dixon and Sabrina Washington met in 1997 at Dance Attic studios in Fulham through Louise Porter, who was putting together a group for her production company Big Out Ltd. The two worked with Louise Porter for a couple of years before being joined by Tina Barrett to form a trio performing singing and dancing.
 They were named Face2Face and were unsigned, and all band members still worked day jobs.
 Barrett left to join S Club 7 after a successful audition for Simon Fuller and was replaced by Zena McNally and Su-Elise Nash.
-Their then producer David Brant (writer of their first two hit singles, "Why?" and "All I Want") introduced them via DJ Darren Stokes (TinTinOut) to Inferno Records (sub pop) A&R man Pat Travers, who signed them to Telstar Records and changed their name to Mis-Teeq.
+Their then producer David Brant (writer of their first two hit singles, "Why?" and "All I Want") introduced them via DJ Darren Stokes (Tin Tin Out) to Inferno Records (sub pop) A&R man Pat Travers, who signed them via Louise Porter's Big Out Ltd to Telstar Records and the Group changed their name to Mis-Teeq.
 After months of recording—including sessions with producers Norwegian duo Stargate along with Brant (Vybrant Music), Ed Case, Blacksmith, Rishi Rich, and Ceri Evans—Mis-Teeq released their debut single in 2000, "Why?", a Latin-flavoured mid-tempo song co-written and produced by Brant.
 A garage remix by Matt "Jam" Lamont soon became a success in the underground UK garage scene, and as a result a second music video for the song was filmed and released.
 "Why?" became a hit on the UK Singles Chart with a peak position of number eight.
 McNally left the line-up in January 2001 saying she felt unhappy about "an unbalance in the group".